 Flower colors: White, yellow, pink, and orange and two-toned varieties

-Flower meaning: Rebirth, new beginning, good fortune, and happiness
+Flower meaning: Rebirth, a new beginning, good fortune, and happiness

 Daffodils or Narcissus?